IIIF/api/source/presentation/4.0/model.md

 ### environmentMap
 {: #environmentMap}

-A content resource representing the environment map image used by an [ImageBasedLight](#ImageBasedLight).
+A content resource representing the environment map image used by an [Image-Based Light](#ImageBasedLight).
 The image provides omnidirectional lighting information and may use high dynamic range (HDR) encoding.
 The projection type of the image, such as equirectangular or cubic, is specified via the `profile` property.

 The value _MUST_ be a JSON object representing an Image which _MUST_ have the `id`, `type`, and `profile` properties, and _SHOULD_ have the `format` property.